MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Changes in pricing policies;
 - Etc.

 To protect a digital collection, we must plan for failures and mergers, and plan ahead for replacements.
-This commandment warns us to be aware of the possibilities of, and the impacts of, changes in the corporate landscape; and to be prepared to protect ourselves against such changes.
+This recommendation warns us to be aware of the possibilities of, and the impacts of, changes in the corporate landscape; and to be prepared to protect ourselves against such changes.

 ### Exceptional but Realistic Conditions: Major Shocks